 - Prevent secondary problems (e.g., contractions);

-- Prevent or minimize impairments, functional limitations, and disabilities which interfere with participation in educational activities;
+- Prevent or minimize impairments, functional limitations, and disabilities that interfere with participation in educational activities;

-- Relieve pain which may occur during educational activities;
+- Relieve pain that may occur during educational activities;

 - Develop and improve motor function needed in school;